 Rio De Janeiro

-When one visits Rio de Janeiro for the first time, one or more of these things can happen in the first hour:
+When one visits Rio de Janeiro for the first time, one or more of the following things can happen in the first hour:

 - Portuguese suddenly sounds so damn cool.

-- You generously use and distinctly pronounce Obrigado (Thanks) and instantly feel like tourist.
-Cariocas convenient skip both Os.
+- You generously use and distinctly pronounce Obrigado (Thanks) and instantly feel like a tourist.
+Cariocas conveniently skip both O's.

-- You expect to find Brazilian reggae and bronzed uber good-looking people salsa on the streets.
+- You expect to find Brazilian reggae and bronzed ultra good-looking people salsa on the streets.
 But you don’t.